zipscene/ziplog/README.md

 ```

 ## Logs
-When you initialize a zs-logger server it starts the server on port `31094` locally and creates a directory called `/combined` under path `./log`.
+When you initialize a ziplog server it starts the server on port `31094` locally and creates a directory called `/combined` under path `./log`.
 By default, all logs from all sub systems will be saved in this directory.
 It contains following log files:

 ### main.log
 - Contains newline-separated timestamps, levels, and log messages from entries.
 This is in a human-readable non-json format.
 It contains all log levels above the minimum logged level.